ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/AWS Account Setup Guide.md

 5. If the user you wish to add already has an existing AWS account, select the `Invite an existing AWS account` option and follow the steps below:
     1. Enter the email associated with the AWS account or their AWS account ID
-    2. (Optional) Include a message in the invitiation email
+    2. (Optional) Include a message in the invitation email
-    3. Click on `Send inivitation`.
+    3. Click on `Send invitation`.
     4. Instruct your users to follow the instructions below to accept the invitation
         1. Check their email for an invitation from AWS
         2. Click on the link in the email to accept the invitation